(All fields required)

 A combination of general pediatrics teams and subspecialty services.
 PL2 residents serve as the direct supervisor of the inpatient team, coordinating rounds, educating PL1 residents and medical students.
 On these services Senior Residents work on the shift schedules and take day and overnight shifts.

-Senior Residents continue their experience in the Cincinnati Children's Emergency Department with 3 months of clinical time.
-They expand their care of emergent conditions including coverage of the Trauma Bay and the high acuity pod as well as rotating with overnight shifts.
-They will work alongside PL1 Residents, Nurse Practitioners and Clinical Staff and are supervised by Pediatric Emergency Medicine Fellows and Attendings.
-Each resident is scheduled for a procedure shift while on ED to gain experience with procedures.
+Senior Residents continue their experience in the Cincinnati Children’s emergency department with 3 months of clinical time.
+They expand their care of emergency conditions with more dedicated coverage of the trauma and higher acuity patients.
+They will work alongside PL-1 residents, nurse practitioners and clinical staff and are supervised by Pediatric Emergency Medicine fellows and attendings.

-Senior residents rotate at one of our 2 community NICU’s – University Hospital or Good Samaritan Hospital and in the Cincinnati Children's NICU – a tertiary care referral NICU.
-Residents in the community NICU’s work on the shift schedule model.
-In the Cincinnati Children's NICU PL2, residents care for neonates with more complex medical and surgical illnesses.
-In the Cincinnati Children's NICU residents take 28 hour overnight call on a q4-5 schedule.
-A NICU fellow and Neonatologist serve as leadership of all NICU teams.
+Senior residents rotate at one of our 2 community NICUs (University Hospital or Good Samaritan Hospital) and in the Cincinnati Children’s NICU, a tertiary care referral NICU.
+Residents in the community NICUs work on the shift schedule model.
+In the Cincinnati Children’s NICU, PL-2 residents care for neonates with more complex medical and surgical illness.
+In this NICU, residents take overnight call on a q4-5 schedule.
+A NICU fellow and attending serve as leadership of all NICU teams.

-In the PICU residents learn the care of critically ill pediatric patients, supervised by Pediatric Critical Care Fellows and Attendings.
-Residents care for critically ill patients with medical and surgical issues and have will be exposed to all of the modalities of critical care, including ECMO, trauma patients, and solid organ/bone marrow transplant patients.
+In the PICU, residents learn the care of critically ill pediatric patients while supervised by Pediatric Critical Care fellows and attendings.
+Residents are exposed to a wide range of patients with both medical and surgical issues, including those on ECMO, acute trauma, and solid organ/bone marrow transplant patients.
 These patients expose our residents to a vast array of pathophysiology and provide amazing opportunities for learning and teaching.
-Residents are encouraged to maximize opportunities for conducting procedures and making independent decisions.
-The PICU rotation has its own set of didactics given monthly on topics such as mechanical ventilation, shock and inotropes, electrolyte abnormalities, renal failure, bioethical dilemmas, and more.
-Residents work in the PICU take 28 hour overnight calls on a q4 basis.
+Residents are encouraged to maximize opportunities for performing procedures and making independent decisions.
+The PICU rotation has its own set of didactics given monthly on topics such as mechanical ventilation, shock and inotropes, electrolyte abnormalities, renal failure, and bioethical dilemmas.
+Residents working in the PICU take overnight call on a q4 schedule.

 Within the PL2 and PL3 year each resident will spend one month in Adolescent Medicine and Developmental Pediatrics.
-In the Adolescent rotation residents will attend Teen Health Center clinics and gain experience in the general and ambulatory care of Adolescents.
-In Developmental Pediatrics residents attend various clinics within the department of Developmental and Behavioral Pediatrics, learning the diagnosis and care of ADHD, behavioral disorders, developmental delay and autism spectrum disorders.
-During these months residents will take Jeopardy Call and Rounder Shifts.
+In the Adolescent rotation, residents will attend Teen Health Center clinics and gain experience in the general and ambulatory care of Adolescents.
+In the Developmental Pediatrics rotation, residents attend various clinics within the department of Developmental and Behavioral Pediatrics to learn the diagnosis and care of ADHD, behavioral disorders, developmental delay and autism spectrum disorders.
+During these months residents will take Jeopardy call and rounder shifts.

-Residents continue their Continuity Clinic experience in their senior years.
+Residents continue their continuity clinic experience in their PL-2 and PL-3 years.
 Residents do not attend clinic post call.
 There is an optional “second clinic” experience – one additional half day per week in a clinic of your choice, which can be done while on elective.

 During non-call months residents take “Jeopardy Call” to cover for illnesses and emergencies requiring coverage on the Inpatient Services and Emergency Department.
 There are typically 2-3 calls per month, a combination of weekdays and weekends.
 Rounder shifts are to assist in senior coverage for the inpatient services on weekend days.
 These are AM rounding shifts and occur 1-2 times per month.
 There is a pay-back system in the Jeopardy pool after 3 activations of Jeopardy.

-In addition to an available anesthesia elective, all residents will have the opportunity for an anesthesia experience.
-This offers residents an additional procedural experience and gives them focused training in airway management.
+In addition to the available anesthesia elective, all residents have the opportunity for an anesthesia experience to practice airway management under the guidance of a pediatric trained anesthesiologist.

-Senior residents may Moonlight in the Cincinnati Children's Emergency Department on 10-pm-6am shifts and Heme-Onc for census-dependent weekend rounding.
-There is also the ability to round in the University Hospital NICU for census-dependent rounding, though you must obtain a full Ohio Medical License prior to signing up for UCNICU Moonlighting.
+Senior residents may moonlight both in Cincinnati Children’s Emergency Department for select overnight shifts as well as on the Heme-Onc service for census-dependent weekend rounder shifts.
+There is also the ability to moonlight at the University Hospital NICU for census-dependent weekend rounder shifts.
+All senior residents are approved to moonlight by the program directors.
+NICU moonlighting requires senior residents to have a full Ohio Medical License.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900